Arnaz87/aurovm/docs/Module Format.md

 # Functions

-All functions item kinds define the form of the function:
+All functions kinds define the form of the function at the end:

     in_count: int
     in_types: type_index[in_count]